common-workflow-language/user_guide/src/topics/inputs.md

 line.
 There are two ways to specify an array parameter.
 First is to provide `type` field with `type: array` and `items` defining the valid data types that may appear in the array.
-Alternatively, brackets `[]` may be added after the `type: name` to indicate that the input parameter is an array of that type.
+Alternatively, brackets `[]` may be added after the type name to indicate that the input parameter is an array of that type.

 ```{literalinclude} /_includes/cwl/inputs/array-inputs.cwl
 :language: cwl